kdaeve/cse15l-lab-reports/Lab1 Report.md

 `ssh cs15lwi22@ieng6.ucsd.edu "ls"`
 This command means after connected your server, it will run <strong>`ls`</strong> immediately.
 ![Image](images/ssh-ls.png)

-So, here is another useful tip you should know.

 Right now, I want to upload a java file(HelloWorld.java) from my client to the server and run it remotely.
 Usually when we want to run something remotely, we need to do these step: